zhengxu001/tflearn-cv/README.md

 ## Creating a new model
 Just copy the *models/baseline_model.py* file and rename it.
 You can now add or remove layers, change hyperparameters, etc.
-Take a look at the examples and available layers at [here](http://tflearn.org/).
+Take a look at the examples and available layers [here](http://tflearn.org/).
+You can also change some training options in *train.py*, for example add more data augmentation options.
 Also, make sure to import the new model in the *train.py* file.